GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 ## Sector-wise impact of Gen AI on GVA (2029-30)

 <!-- image -->
-**Image Description:** The image is a bar chart titled "Impact on sectoral GVA (X-axis) and scale: US$ 200 billion (USD)."
-The x-axis represents the scale, and the y-axis represents the value.
-The chart is divided into five different categories: Business Services, Retail, Education, Post and Telecommunication, Health and Social Work, and Media.
+**AI-Generated Image Description:** The image is a graph that shows the impact of various sectors on the global GVA.
+The x-axis represents the scale, while the y-axis shows the value.
+The graph is divided into five different categories: Business Services, Retail, Education, Post and Telecommunication, Health and Social Work, and Media.

 ### Breakdown of the Categories:

 1. **Business Services**:
-   - **Scale**: US$ 200 billion
+   - **Scale**: 120 billion
-   - **Y-axis**: The scale ranges from 0% to 100%
+   - **Value**: 120 billion
+   - **Source**: GVA from business services is shown as a blue circle.

 2. **Retail**:
-   - **Scale**: US$ 200 billion
+   - **Scale**: 50 billion
-   - **Y-axis**: The scale ranges from 0% to 100%
+   - **Value**: 50 billion
+   - **Source**: GVA from retail is shown as a green circle.

 3. **Education**:
-   - **Scale**: US$ 200 billion
+   - **Scale**: 20 billion
-   - **Y-axis**: The scale ranges from 0% to 100%
+   - **Value**: 20 billion
+   - **Source**: GVA from education is shown as a blue circle.

 4. **Post and Telecommunication**:
-   - **Scale**: US$ 200 billion
+   - **Scale**: 10 billion
-   - **Y-axis**: The scale ranges from 0% to 100%
+   - **Value**: 10 billion
+   - **Source**: GVA from post and telecommunication is shown as a green circle.

 5. **Health and Social Work**:
-   - **Scale**: US$ 200 billion
+   - **Scale**: 10%
-   - **Y-axis**: The scale ranges from 0% to 100%
+   - **Value**: 10%
+   - **Source**: GVA from health and social work is shown as a blue circle.

 ### Analysis:

-The chart provides a clear visual representation of the impact of various sectors on the GVA.
-The business services category shows the highest impact, with a value of 200 billion USD.
-This suggests that the business services sector is the most significant contributor to the GVA.
-The education sector, with a value of 200 billion USD, is also a significant contributor.
-The post and telecommunication sector, with a value of 200 billion USD, is the second-highest contributor.
-The health and social work sector, with a value of 200 billion USD, is the third-highest contributor.
-The media sector, with a value of 200 billion USD, is the least-contributing sector.
+The graph shows that the GVA from business services is the largest, followed by the GVA from education and post and telecommunication.
+The GVA from health and social work is the second largest, and the GVA from post and telecommunication is the smallest.

 ### Conclusion:

-The bar chart effectively communicates the impact of different sectors on the GVA.
-The business services sector has the highest impact, indicating a strong contribution to the GVA.
-The education sector, with a value of 200 billion USD, is the second-
+The graph shows that the GVA from business services is the largest, followed by the GVA from education and post and telecommunication.
+The GVA from health and social work is the second largest, and the GVA from post and telecommunication is the smallest.

+### Chain of Thought (CoT) Analysis:

+- **Business Services**: The GVA from business services is the largest, followed by the GVA from education and post and telecommunication.
+- **Retail**: The GVA from retail is the second largest, followed by the GVA from post and telecommunication.
+- **Education**: The GVA from education is the second largest, followed by the GVA from
 <!-- end image description -->